1. Measuring the User Experience: The HEART Framework

 Key Metrics:

-Net Promoter Score (NPS): Gauges user loyalty by asking how likely users are to recommend the product
+Net Promoter Score (NPS): How likely are users to recommend the product?
+This tells you about loyalty.

 Engagement

-Focuses on how frequently and deeply users interact with the product.
+How often and how deeply users interact with the product.

 Key Metrics: